rebelsky/csc151/outlines/bodies/numbers.md

     * What operations are possible on values in the type.
 For example, we can use the addition operation (<code>+</code>) on numbers and we can use the <code>string-append</code> operation on strings.
+* Each time we encounter a type, I'll either tell you or ask you (or both) how you might express values and what obvious operations there are.

 Lab
 ---